steveblue/angular2-rollup/README.md

 To scaffold a new app run `ngr new my-app`.
 This command will copy required files into the a new directory called my-app and run `npm install`.
 Use the `--yarn` flag to install with it instead.

+Migrate existing angular-rollup and @angular/cli projects with `--src`.

+`ngr new my-new-app --src /path/to/old/src`

 # Development